Adaptive Real-Time Grid Operation via Online Feedback Optimization with Sensitivity Estimation: Online Feedback Optimization with Sensitivity Estimation

 \tikzstyle{block} = [draw, fill=white, rectangle, minimum height=2em, minimum width=3em] \tikzstyle{block2} = [draw, fill=white, rectangle, minimum height=1.5em, minimum width=3em] \tikzstyle{sum} = [draw, fill=white, circle, node distance=1cm] \tikzstyle{input} = [coordinate] \tikzstyle{output} = [coordinate] \tikzstyle{pinstyle} = [pin edge={to-,thin,black}]

-\subsection{Sensitivity estimation}
+\subsection{Sensitivity Estimation}

-\r{Due to the non-linearity of $\mathdutchcal{h}(u,d)$, the true sensitivity $\nabla_u \mathdutchcal{h}(u,d)$ depends on the states $u$ and $d$.
-The temporal variation of the disturbance $d_t$ and the input $u_t$, e.g., due to applying the OFO controller \eqref{eq:ofo} in the input case, produces a time-varying sensitivity $H_t=\nabla_u \mathdutchcal{h}(u_t,d_t)$.} Instead of learning the state dependency, we model a time-varying sensitivity $H_t$ with the following random process:
+\r{Due to the non-linearity of $\mathdutchcal{h}(u,d)$, the true sensitivity $\nabla_u \mathdutchcal{h}(u,d)$ depends on the values of $u$ and $d$.
+The temporal variation of the disturbance $d_t$ and the input $u_t$, e.g., due to applying the OFO controller \eqref{eq:ofo} in the input case, produces a time-varying sensitivity $H_t=\nabla_u \mathdutchcal{h}(u_t,d_t)$.} Instead of learning the dependency on $u$ and $d$, we model a time-varying sensitivity $H_t$ with the following random process: